pupil-labs/pl-neon-matlab/README.md

 - I repeatedly get the message, ```'no RTP received for 10 seconds: closing'```.

-    This message is in principle harmless and you can continue using the Neon integration as usual.
+    This diagnostic message is in principle harmless and you can continue using the Neon integration as usual.

 ## System compatibility & tests